Duke of Edinburgh's Award opportunities

 In August each year the Authority provides a residential opportunity (an outdoor, practical conservation task-based project) for young people who are working on their Duke of Edinburgh's Gold Award.
-The next will be based in North Ribblesdale, from Saturday 16 Friday 22 August 2014, running alongside the region's Yorkshire Dales Open Gold Expeditions.
-For further information on the residential and an application form, as well as seeing previous participants' feedback, follow the appropriate link below.
+The next will be based in North Ribblesdale, from Saturday 22 to Friday 28 August 2015, running alongside the region's Yorkshire Dales Open Gold Expeditions.
+Further information will be posted here as soon as it is available.
 The week's programme has been built around your achievement of the 'Discovery' level of John Muir Award – a very worthwhile extra.
-The cost for this event is £195.
+The cost for this 2015 event is to be confirmed.

 Follow the links to see the relevant documents.